Extrapolation for multilinear compact operators and applications: Extrapolation of compactness

 \section{Extrapolation of compactness}

-The goal of this section is to present the proofs of Theorem \ref{thm:Ap}--Corollary \ref{cor:limTb}.
+The goal of this section is to present the proof of Theorems \ref{thm:Ap}--\ref{thm:limTb}.
 For this purpose, we establish a fundamental result about $A_p$ weights below, which generalizes the main points in weighted interpolation theorems involving $A_{\vec{p}, \vec{r}}$ and limited range weights, see Lemmas \ref{lem:int-Lp} and \ref{lem:int-lim}.

 \begin{lemma} Fix $1<\gamma_i, \widetilde{\gamma}_i, \eta_i, \widetilde{\eta}_i<\infty$ such that $\frac{\eta_i}{\gamma_i}=\frac{\widetilde{\eta}_i}{\widetilde{\gamma}_i}$, $i=1,\ldots,m$.
 Assume that $w_i^{\gamma_i} \in A_{\eta_i}$ and $v_i^{\widetilde{\gamma}_i} \in A_{\widetilde{\eta}_i}$ for each $i=1,\ldots,m$.
 Then there exists $\theta \in (0, 1)$ such that where